Skip to Main Content

 What is a Large Language Model?

-A large language model (LLM) is a specific type of generative AI trained on enormous amounts of data.
-This data is used by the LLM to predict the next likely sequence of words in response to user prompts.
-Generative AI chatbots like ChatGPT, Google Gemini, and Microsoft CoPilot replicate patterns learned from human communication, making their responses sound sophisticated and human-like.
-Though these LLMs do provide unique responses, they do not generate new ideas or assess the accuracy or relevance of their responses.
-The user is still responsible for ensuring the content is accurate and well written.
+Generative AI platforms like ChatGPT, Google Gemini, Claude.ai, and Microsoft CoPilot generate responses based on common patterns learned from human communication, making responses to user prompts sound sophisticated and conversational.
+Though LLMs provide unique responses, they do not generate new ideas or evaluate the accuracy or relevance of their output.
+The user is still responsible for ensuring the content is accurate.